 Live from Prospect St: The Big Crunch (conclusion) – MVA scene management, mechanism of injury, triage, the Pediatric Assessment Triangle, trauma destinations, and documenting child neglect

 Quick-and-dirty tips on reading medical studies, for those who lack strong backgrounds in biomedicine or statistics but still want to practice evidence-based care.
+Contains some select posts from the Lit Whisperers blog, but for more EBM goodness, head that way.

 Reading Research: Diagnostics – the commonly-calculated attributes of diagnostic tests.
 Sensitivity, specificity, false/true positives and negatives, gold standards, positive and negative predictive values, pre-test probability, and likelihood ratios.